AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51291-add-images-videos-to-multiple-websites-with-restricted-admin-access.md

 ---
-title: "ACSD-51291: Restricted admin with access to one website can perform actions in multiple websites"
+title: "ACSD-51291: Restricted admin can add images/videos to product assigned to multiple websites"
 description: Apply the ACSD-51291 patch to fix the Adobe Commerce issue where restricted admin with access to one website can add images/videos to a product assigned to multiple websites.
 ---
-# ACSD-51291: Restricted admin with access to one website can perform actions in multiple websites
+# ACSD-51291: Restricted admin can add images/videos to product assigned to multiple websites

 The ACSD-51291 patch fixes the issue where restricted admin with access to one website can add images/videos to a product assigned to multiple websites.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.32 is installed.
 The patch ID is ACSD-51291.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.